haykh/blend-et/README.md

 > Note: the plugin has been tested primarily on Blender 4.4 and 4.5, if you have issues on newer versions -- please open an issue.

+> There are example files that come with the repository, so feel free to download them and play around.
+To download the test datasets as well as the example `.blend`, please use `git lfs` (i.e., `git lfs fetch` from the root directory of the repository).

 ## Installation

 Follow the instructions on the video below.